oasis-roles/ansible_collection_osp/README.md

       osp_templates_output_dir: "{{ ansible_user_dir }}/public_html"
 ```

-To generate templates locally, then syncrhonize them to a remote host, do:
+To generate templates locally, then synchronize them to a remote host, do:
 ```yaml
 - hosts: localhost
   roles: